benspaghetti/benspaghetti.github.io/collection/favsandrecs.md

 ---
 layout: page
-title: Favourites & Recommendations
+title: Favourites, Recommendations & Influences
 ---

+Decide for yourself which is which, some are pretty obvious, some are surprising.

 ## Jekyll Theme
 Chirpy, duh.

-If you want a less powerful theme, I find minima (the default theme) to be sufficient
+If you want a less powerful theme, I find minima (the default theme) to be sufficient.

+## Podcasts

+The Anthropocene Reviewed by John Green - also a book!

+The Unmade Podcast by Brady Haran and Tim Hein

+My Favourite Theorem by Kevin Knudson & Evelyn Lamb

+## Novels

+I don't read.

+The Inheritance Cycle by Christopher Paolini

+Paper Towns by John Green

+Les Misérables by Victor Hugo (also see [Music](#music))

+## Music

+Les Misérables by Alain Boublil & Claude-Michel Schönberg (not the movie)

+## Wheat products???

+Garlic bread

+EDO Almond Cracker

+Hansel Premium New York-style Cheddar Cheese Cream-Filled Biscuits \
+the naming is lamentable, it's the one in the black box

 ## Chocolate